Manufacturer: Motorola

 MSRP: $299-399

 Usually, with the second generation of hardware, most manufacturers get everything right.
 The first-gen Moto 360 was great, but it had many issues that were addressed this time around.
-For starters, the first gen had major battery issues that weren’t resolved until the end of its support cycle with the Lollipop update, after that the battery life was great if you didn’t use the ambient screen.
-The biggest issue of all was staying connected to your phone and I had issues with this up until about 2 months ago when I finally resolved them.
+For starters, the first generation had major battery issues that weren’t resolved until the end of its support cycle with the Lollipop update; after that, the battery life was great if you didn’t use the ambient screen.
+The biggest issue of all was staying connected to your phone, and I had issues with this up until about 2 months ago, when I finally resolved them.
 With the Marshmallow update, the first-gen Moto 360 was pretty solid, but there were also issues with the hardware.
-The first generation smartwatches had very slow hardware equivalent to phones that came about over 5 years ago.
-The second-gen Moto 360 is 10x more powerful than the first.
-This reduces crashing, overheating, hangs, faster boots, and overall more responsiveness.
-The first gen also had a mediocre body as over time the glue would loosen up and the screen would come up, and the band was not easily changeable without a jeweler or voiding your warranty.
+The first generation of smartwatches had very slow hardware, equivalent to phones that came about five years ago.
+The second-generation Moto 360 is 10 times more powerful than the first.
+This reduces crashing, overheating, hangs, faster boots, and overall responsiveness.
+The first generation also had a mediocre body, as over time the glue would loosen up and the screen would come up, and the band was not easily changeable without a jeweler or voiding your warranty.
 The side button also got stuck a lot and didn’t have very good feedback.

-The second-generation fixes all of this plus some.
+The second generation fixes all of this plus some.
 Let’s start with the hardware.
 The body itself is thicker, but the overall design makes it seem sleeker.
-The hardware button is bigger and located on the top right corner and clicks very nicely this time.
-The watchband is inside the watch anymore and is now attached to the outer frame with quick-release buttons for easy changing.
-This is a huge update that I love so much as I can now collect watch bands with ease.
-The material feels more sturdy and thicker and the screen is also double the resolution and has better glass.
+The hardware button is bigger and located on the top right corner, and it clicks very nicely this time.
+The watchband is not inside the watch anymore and is now attached to the outer frame with quick-release buttons for easy changing.
+This is a huge update that I love so much, as I can now collect watch bands with ease.
+The material feels more sturdy and thicker, and the screen has double the resolution and better glass.

 CPU: Snapdragon 400 Quad-Core @ 1.2Ghz